HL7/smart-app-launch/input/pages/app-launch.md

 <a id="step-4-authorization-code"></a>

-### Request authorization code
+### Obtain authorization code

 To proceed with a launch, the app constructs a request for an authorization code.

 #### Request
 The app supplies the following parameters to the EHR’s "authorize" endpoint.

-*Note on PKCE Support: the EHR SHALL ensure that the `code_verifier` is present and valid in Step 3 ("App exchanges authorization code for access token"), at the completion of the OAuth flow.*
+*Note on PKCE Support: the EHR SHALL ensure that the `code_verifier` is present and valid when the code is exchanged for an access token.*

 <table class="table">
   <thead>